Gapires/nest-typeorm/README.md

-Project to learn and test NestJs with TypeOrm/Mysql
+Project to learn and test NestJs with TypeOrm and Mysql